martin-martin/teachflow/README.md

 ### 3. Start the Backend Server

-The backend must be running for both UI options (Streamlit or React):
+The backend must be running for the Streamlit app:

 ```bash
 uv run python -m uvicorn backend.api:app --reload